How To Water Your Garden To Get The Best Results

 Not all soil is the same and knowing what you have will help determine how often you will need to water.

-To know for sure, test your soil so you can adjust and prepare for an optimum growing foundation.
+To know for sure, you will want to test your soil to adjust and prepare for an optimum growing foundation.
 If, for example, you have clay soil, more water will be held in the ground and longer.
 Sandy soil will hold less water, meaning it will dry out faster.

-By knowing just what soil type you are starting with, you will learn to treat your soil and better prepare your ground to hold water long enough to give your plants the moisture they need without allowing your plant’s roots to sit in overly wet ground.
+When starting a garden, knowing the soil type early on will allow you to amend it and better prepare your ground for watering.
+Just a few adjustments can help your soil to hold water longer giving your plants the moisture they need without allowing your plant’s roots to sit in overly wet ground.

 Step #2.
 Watch the weather